ceramicnetwork/js-ceramic/docs-src/adr/1-state-refactor.adr.md

 - We have configurable number of documents running in memory (`CeramicConfig.docCacheLimit`) - ceiling on memory growth when processing load is low.
 - We have configurable number of concurrent document-processing tasks (`CeramicConfig.concurrentRequestsLimit`) - ceiling on memory growth when processing load is high.
 - It unlocks an ability to limit a number of concurrently loading documents in future.
-- Event flows are composable, which allows us to have well-defined semantics of Doctype state management with regards to subscriptions.
+- Event flows are composable, which allows us to have well-defined semantics of Stream state management with regards to subscriptions.

 ### Negative Consequences